applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 **TODO**: Port k-mer composition comparison code from [multiple sequence alignment notebook](http://nbviewer.ipython.org/github/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/blob/master/algorithms/4-multiple-sequence-alignment.ipynb) to look at a third heuristic.

 ## Is my alignment "good"?
-Determining whether an alignment is statistically significant.
+Determining whether an alignment is statistically significant. <link src='87c92f'/>

 You may have noticed that the score you get back for an alignment isn't extremely informative.
 It's dependent on the query and reference sequence lengths (and possibly composition, depending on your substitution matrix).
 An important question then is: **is my alignment score good?**